What is Collaborative Divorce and Will it Work for You?

-Couples who Cannot Communicate Effectively
+Couples Who Cannot Communicate Effectively

 Successful collaborative divorce hinges on a couple’s ability to communicate with each other effectively.
 When the partners cannot communicate in a constructive, respectful manner, there is no way for them to reach agreements about their divorce order.